Farria/2017.M1.ASP/README.md

 * Stochastic volatility model
 * Pricing equity-linked-notes (knock-out)

 One of the HWs can be chosen as __a final project topic__ and students will do an in-depth research on the topic.
+Majority of the HW/project will be coding in Python/Jupiter notebook.
+(Submission of HW/project is uploading the codes to github.)

 ## Assessment/Grading Details
 Attendance 20%, Mid-term Exam 25%, Assignments 25%, Course Project 30%